Lawn Disease and Fungus

 Gray snow mold is first noticeable in early spring after the snow melts.
 It usually shows up in areas where snow has accumulated for long periods of time (i.e. along driveways and in areas where snow drifts develop).
 Grass that has been affected by gray snow mold has a matted, bleached, gray look to it.
 In most cases, infected grass blades are killed but crowns and roots usually survive.

-Snow mold problems can be minimized by mowing your lawn at the recommended heights well into the fall to avoid the exposure of extra long grass, which breeds disease.
+Snow mold problems can be minimized by mowing your lawn at the recommended heights well into the fall to avoid the accumulation of moisture on long grass, which breeds disease.
 Eliminating snow piles in problem areas will help reduce the snow mold threat.
 Also, improving drainage to eliminate accumulated moisture and lightly raking affected areas in the spring will help break up and dry out the matted grass.
 Aeration and over seeding may be necessary if infected areas do not recover.

 Brown Patch is most common to Bermuda, Kentucky Bluegrass, Centipede Grass, Bent Grass, St. Augustine, and ryegrasses in areas with high humidity and/or shade.

 Brown patch lawn disease attacks many types of grass and really feeds off lawns that receive a large amount of fast release nitrogen fertilizer.
 It is usually seen in the summer and is caused by a fungus called Rhizoctonia.
 The disease begins to show when temperatures hit 65 degrees, but then grow more actively when temperatures rise into the 80’s and it becomes more humid.